luileito/evtrack/README.md

 * The `xpath` column indicates the target element that relates to the event, [in XPath notation](https://en.wikipedia.org/wiki/XPath).

-* The `xpath` column indicates the element's attributes, if any.
+* The `attrs` column indicates the element attributes, if any.

 * The `extras` column is populated with the result of the `callback` setting you've set.